Code health

 repowise health # KPIs + lowest-scoring files

-repowise health --coverage cov.lcov # ingest LCOV/Cobertura/Clover → untested-hotspot
+repowise coverage add cov.lcov # ingest LCOV/Cobertura/Clover -> untested-hotspot

 repowise health --refactoring-targets # ranked by impact / effort